Skip to main content

 Get even more tips on where to go in this guide to the best places to see the Northern Lights in Iceland.

-Planning your Northern Lights getaway to Iceland
+Planning your Northern Lights trip to Iceland